Harveys Supermarkets: History

-The chain was founded by J. M. and Iris Harvey in Nashville, Georgia in 1924.
+The chain was founded by J. H. and Iris Harvey in Nashville, Georgia, in 1924.
 Their son, Joe, took over the chain in 1950.
 Harveys had grown from a total of 22 stores in 1981 to 43 stores in 2003.
 Harveys growth during the 1990s was primarily through acquisitions.

 Acquisition By Delhaize

 In 2003, Delhaize Group acquired the then 43-store strong Harveys chain for $26.1 million.
 After the acquisition, Harveys and sister chain Food Lion engaged in a number of synergies: over a dozen Food Lion stores were converted to Harveys; Procurement, supply chain, and back office functions were handled by Food Lion; and while Harveys management was still headquartered in Nashville, Georgia, they answered to Food Lion management in Salisbury, North Carolina.

-In May 2006, Harveys announced they would close their warehouse and distribution center in Nashville, Georgia to trim costs and enhance the resources of Food Lion, affecting about 200 employees in the process.
+In May 2006, Harveys announced they would close their warehouse and distribution center in Nashville, Georgia, to trim costs and enhance the resources of Food Lion, affecting about 200 employees in the process.
 Food Lion would support Harveys stores through their own distribution centers in South Carolina and Florida.